hmorchid/ada-project-analytixxperts2023/index.md

 #### Diversity as a sign of progress in the film industry ?

-In our modern society, the principles of diversity and inclusion have emerged as central pillars, reflecting our collective aspiration for a more equitable and representative world.
-This shift in values, while widely acknowledged and embraced today, marks a stark contrast to the landscape merely two decades ago, where such topics were often sidelined.
-This evolution of societal norms prompts us to examine various sectors, including the industry of cinema, to understand how they have adapted to these changing tides.
-The pertinent question we face is whether the film industry, known for its power to shape culture and perception, has mirrored this broader societal progress in embracing diversity.
-The accompanying graph offers a visual narrative of this journey, charting the course of diversity within the film industry over the years.
+In today's world, diversity and inclusion are key values, showing our hope for a fairer and more inclusive society.
+This is a big change from just 20 years ago when these issues were often ignored.
+As society has changed, we're looking at different areas, like the movie industry, to see if they've kept up with these changes.

 <iframe src="assets/diversity_over_time.html" width="750px" height="500px" frameborder="0" position="relative">Genre plot</iframe>